ColumPaget/ColumsCut/README.md

 *-T, --output-delimiter=[string]*
  : use string as the output delimiter the default is to use the input delimiter

+*--utf8*
+ : honor UTF-8 unicode characters on input.
+This causes unicode strings to be treated as single characters in both -c and -b opertations

 *-V, --vars=[list]*
  : print out bash commands to set variables using the supplied comma-separated list of names